Q24/oauth-client/packages/oauth-client-core/docs/modules.md

 ▸ **getAuthHeader**(`authResult`): `string`

-Get the Authorisation header for usage with rest calls.
+Get the Authorization header for usage with rest calls.

 Uses the token type present in the token.